 Afternoon Snack: Celery with Hummus and an Apple

 For a mid-afternoon snack have 4 celery stalks with 4 tablespoons of hummus and a tasty large apple. =200 calories

-Nutrition Facts: Adding in plant based proteins can be less expensive alternative to animal based proteins and add extra nutrients that are healthful.
+Nutrition Facts: Adding in plant-based proteins can be a less expensive alternative to animal-based proteins and add extra nutrients that are healthful.
 Celery is a vegetable rich in vitamin A, C and K, folate, potassium and fiber.
-Celery with high amounts of vitamin A which helps to maintain good skin, teeth, soft tissue and skeletal tissues, when thyroid gland is removed vitamin A may help with repairing the surrounding soft tissue.
-Humus, which is made from chick peas, “Chickpeas, for example, are an excellent natural source of zinc and copper, two minerals that are essential for the development and function of immune cells.
+Celery with high amounts of vitamin A which helps to maintain good skin, teeth, soft tissue and skeletal tissues, when the thyroid gland is removed vitamin A may help with repairing the surrounding soft tissue.
+Humus, which is made from chickpeas, “Chickpeas, for example, are an excellent natural source of zinc and copper, two minerals that are essential for the development and function of immune cells.
 Just one cup of cooked chickpeas (164 grams or 5.7 oz) provides nearly 30% of the Daily Value for copper and about 17% of the Daily Value for zinc.”

 Dinner: Chicken Breast with Wild Rice and Side Salad: 3 ounce boneless and skinless chicken breast and 1 cup of wild rice add a side salad with 2 cups of lettuce, 12 cherry tomatoes topped with oil and vinegar salad dressing. = 429 calories